 Our next stop was a cow pasture, literally.
 Being a city girl, it seemed wherever I turned there were cows in my way, even in the creek where we had to bathe and wash clothes.
 We had nothing to do for weeks, and the boredom magnified all the primitive details of our camp.

 The latrine was unforgettable.
 At first we had a slit trench dug in the ground, about twelve inches wide.
 The idea was to straddle it and squat.
 It was raining everyday and water filled the trench, with mud all around.
 Surrounded by a wall of canvas, the latrine was open to the sky, and the Army Air Corps pilots loved to fly overhead and dip their wings at us or swoop low.
 One memorable day, our chief nurse made a visit to the trench, assumed the position, slipped in the mud, and fell "kerplunk" right into all that excreta.
 I have to tell you a bit about her before I go on.
 Absolutely no one got along with this woman, except the commanding officer, who was equally unpopular.
-Everyone called her Aunt Fanny, the traditional nickname for Frances, and it was synonymous with calling her an ass.
+Everyone called her Aunt Fanny, the traditional nickname for Frances.

 As news spread around the camp about Aunt Fanny's predicament, there were many cheers and, in the evening, several glasses were raised in celebration.
 Soon after her adventure a set of wooden privy seats was delivered to us nurses.
 What a sight: a twelve-holer, surrounded by canvas!